OpenNMT/OpenNMT-tf/README.md

 # OpenNMT-tf

-OpenNMT-tf is a general purpose sequence modeling tools in TensorFlow for:
+OpenNMT-tf is a general purpose sequence modeling tool in TensorFlow for:

 * sequence to sequence mapping
 * sequence tagging